iamprakashom/tybyers.github.io/_posts/2016-02-21-denver-bcycle.md

 ## Ridership by Calendar and Clock Variables

 ### Ridership by Hour
-To dive a little deeper into the data, we aggregated the data by taking the total number of bike checkouts for each hour of the year.
+To dive a little deeper into the data, I aggregated the data by taking the total number of bike checkouts for each hour of the year.
 All checkouts in a given hour were assigned to that specific hour (i.e. a checkout at 6:02 AM and a checkout at 6:56 AM both count as a checkout in the 6 AM hour).

-We then totaled the number of checkouts in a given hour of the day -- summing up over the entire year (so the 10 AM sum is the total number of riders checking out a bike in the 10 AM hour for the 365 days in 2014).
+I then totaled the number of checkouts in a given hour of the day -- summing up over the entire year (so the 10 AM sum is the total number of riders checking out a bike in the 10 AM hour for the 365 days in 2014).
 Figure 3 below shows the total number of bike checkouts for each hour of the day, and Figure 4 shows the estimated distance ridden given the hour of checkout.

 <img class='figure' src='https://raw.githubusercontent.com/tybyers/denver_bcycle/master/figures/checkouts_by_hourofday.png'>